Get E-Book

 const text = await payload.text();

-Those reads produce copies in the shapes requested by the API.
-If code already has a Buffer, keep the Buffer while doing Node-native file or socket work.
-Convert to Blob when the receiving API wants a web payload object.
+Those reads produce the requested output shapes.
+If your code is doing Node-native file or socket work, Buffer may still be the better local type.
+Convert to Blob when the receiving API expects a web payload object.

 const file = new File(['id,name\n1,Ada\n'], 'users.csv', {